ocaml/opam/doc/pages/Manual.md

       auto-installed and run with `opam <name>` (since OPAM 1.2.2 ; the use is discouraged in the 1.2 branch for compatibility, use `tag: "flags:plugin"` instead)
+    - <a id="opamflag-compiler">`compiler`</a>:
+      the package is to be treated as a compiler, and available through the `opam switch` command.
+This as several consequences:
+      - when installed this way, the package and all its dependencies will be immutable and excluded from `opam switch rebuild`
+      - the package _must_ include or generate a `global-config.config` file at its root
+      -

 - <a id="opamfield-features">
   `features: [ <ident> <string> { <filter> } ... ]`</a> (EXPERIMENTAL):